Linaro/website/_posts/current/blog/2020-09-25-enabling-uefi-secure-boot-on-u-boot.md

 In July, the security vulnerability, named "BootHole"\[5], has drawn people's attention.
 Grub, the de-facto boot loader for linux and other distributions, has a security attack vector due to memory overflow and may possibly allow attackers to execute arbitrary code bypassing UEFI Secure Boot on targeted systems.

 To eliminate this security hole, grub and hence shim must be updated, and at the same time, the chain of trusted boot sequence must also be modified to prevent any old and vulnerable version of software from being loaded and potentially exploited by malicious code.
-It is expected that, in future security fix, hashes of all affected binaries will be added to "dbx".
+It is expected that, in future security fixes, hashes of all affected binaries will be added to "dbx".
 (Additionally, shim will maintain its own signature database, MokList/MokListX (Machine Owner's Keys), per OS requests as well.)

 All those signature databases above are kept and maintained as UEFI authenticated variables, which means that they are also protected with their own signatures and that updating their values must be granted by verifying the signatures.
 PK is used to verify KEK before altering its value, while KEK is a key for updating db and dbx.